darcher-figo/boilerplate/docs/README.md

   _Why:_

   > Some test files don't particularly relate to any specific implementation file.
 You have to put it in a folder that is most likely to be found by other developers: `__test__` folder.
-This name: `__test__` is also standard now and gets picked up by most JavaScript testing frameworks.
+This name: `__test__` is also standard now and gets picked up by most javascript testing frameworks.

 - Write testable code, avoid side effects, extract side effects, write pure functions